A question I hear quite often from new clients is, “how long does it take to notice weight loss?”

 - Somebody that’s 100 lbs would need to lose 5-10 lbs to notice a difference.

 However, unless you’re very short, I don’t recommend losing weight at 100 lbs as you’re most likely at risk of being malnourished.

-I would increase lean body mass and get to a healthy weight before cutting back down to lower your body fat.
+I would increase lean body mass and get to a healthy weight before working on weight loss again.

 Finally, let’s say you’re around 300 lbs.